Why wait to prioritize your mental health? Get started toward a happier, healthier life today.

 Lapse of memory ranges from simple annoyance to very traumatic.
 Not knowing where your car keys are as opposed to not knowing where you parked your car are examples of the degree of this common ADHD symptom.
 A woman with ADHD usually can look back on a lifetime of examples and be astounded that they didn’t notice the pattern.

-Women with ADHD tend to frequently put off tasks, especially those with lots of details.
-This can be related to poor time management, difficulty establishing priorities, or forgetting the necessary steps involved in completing a task.
+Women with ADHD tend to frequently put off tasks, especially those that involve lots of details.
+This can be related to poor time management, difficulty establishing priorities, or forgetting the necessary steps involved to complete a task.

 Distractibility is characterized by a lack of ability to maintain attention and having your attention drawn quickly to something else.
 Women with ADHD may recognize this in themselves but feel powerless to stop it, which leads to multiple unfinished projects.
 While this symptom is common, its opposite, hyperfocus, can also be common.